Doubly stochastic Yule cascades (Part II): The explosion problem in the non-reversible case: Proof of the

 If $N(a)<\infty$ then $\mathbb{P}_a(X_{v|1}\notin A,\,X_{v|2}\notin A,\ldots,X_{v|n}\notin A)=0$ for all $v\in\mathbb{T}$, $|v|=n\ge N(a)$.
 Hence, the inspection process stops almost surely after $N(a)$ generations.
 Consider the case $N(a)=\infty$.
 Put $Z_\infty=\liminf Z_n$.
 By Fatou's lemma,

 Hence, $Z_\infty=0$ a.s.
 Because $Z_n$'s are nonnegative integers, $Z_n=0$ a.s. for some random value of $n$. \end{proof}

-To complete the proof of Part (i) of \autoref{cutest-red-thm}, we use \autoref{stop} to show that the set $A$ is cutset-recurrent with respect to the branching Markov chain $\{X_v\}_{v\in\mathbb{T}}$.
+To complete the proof of Part (i) of \autoref{cutest-red-thm}, we use \autoref{stop} to show that the set $A$ is cut-set recurrent with respect to the branching Markov chain $\{X_v\}_{v\in\mathbb{T}}$.
 By definition, the first passage set $\Pi_A^{(1)}$ consists, for each $s\in\partial\mathbb{T}$, of the first vertex $v\neq\theta$ such that {$X_{v}\in A$} (see \autoref{cutsets}).
 In other words, it consists of the vertices at which the inspection process stops.
-By \autoref{stop}, $\Pi_A^{(1)}$ is, a.s, a finite set and, thus, must be a cutset.
+By \autoref{stop}, $\Pi_A^{(1)}$ is, a.s, a finite set and, thus, must be a cut-set.